chenxingqiang/secret-learn/doc/modules/density.rst

 Kernel Density Estimation
 =========================
-Kernel density estimation in jax-sklearn is implemented in the :class:`~xlearn.neighbors.KernelDensity` estimator, which uses the Ball Tree or KD Tree for efficient queries (see :ref:`neighbors` for a discussion of these).
+Kernel density estimation in secret-learn is implemented in the :class:`~xlearn.neighbors.KernelDensity` estimator, which uses the Ball Tree or KD Tree for efficient queries (see :ref:`neighbors` for a discussion of these).
 Though the above example